-The African and African Diaspora Studies graduate program is a full-time course of doctoral study for students seeking a Ph.D.
-The program includes an integrated M.A., which serves as the initial requirement towards receiving the Ph.D.
-Entering students who have attained a Master's degree from another university will automatically attain doctoral standing upon admission.
-Entering students whose highest degree earned is a Bachelor's degree must complete the conditions for the Master's program including required coursework and a written project in the second year of study.
+The African and African Diaspora Studies graduate program is a full-time course of study for students seeking a terminal doctoral degree.
+The program includes an integrated Master of Arts degree that serves as the initial requirement towards receiving the Ph.D.
+Students entering the AADS program with a master's degree from another university are automatically admitted to the doctoral program.
+Students entering the program with a bachelor’s degree must complete the conditions for the AADS M.A. including required coursework and a written project in the second year of study.

-Upon completion of the Master's degree requirement, all students take qualifying comprehensive exams in the third year of study.
-Upon successful completion of exams, students will enter into candidacy by forming a dissertation committee and submitting a dissertation proposal.
+Upon completion of the master's degree requirement, all students must take qualifying exams in the third year of study.
+Upon successful completion of exams, students enter candidacy, form a dissertation committee and submit a dissertation proposal.

 Doctoral Core Coursework

 The Ph.D. in African and African Diaspora Studies requires a minimum of 54 credit hours, including dissertation research and writing.
 All African and African Diaspora Studies graduate students enroll in a core of required courses that explores the theoretical and methodological foundations of Black Studies.
 These core courses are:

 - AFR 391 Black Studies Methods